BSc(Hons) Geography

 Or

-If you study on the four year (sandwich) course, you will study the Independent Project module.
+*If you complete the four year (sandwich) course, these modules won't be available to study, so only the Independent Project module will be available.

 Plus, three optional modules from: